thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/5. Submit Your App/fire-app-builder-submit-your-app.md

 {% include tip.html content="As you prepare these images, include the dimensions in the file name (e.g., acme_app_logo_114x114.png).
 This will make it easier to upload the correct images on the Images tab in the submission process." %}

 Screenshots are among the required image assets.
-See [Taking Screenshots on Fire Devices](https://developer.amazon.com/public/support/submitting-your-app/tech-docs/taking-screenshots#firetv) for details on how to take screenshots of your Fire TV app.
+See [Taking Screenshots on Fire Devices](https://developer.amazon.com/public/support/submitting-your-app/tech-docs/taking-screenshots#firetv) for details on how to

-Note that the background image does not merely contain your logo but rather a cinematic scene or image with the character or other element positioned on the right.

 ## Decide on Your App's Category